 The nose is all indulgence: sweet, creamy, salty-caramel and hints of coffee.
 The flavours on the palate continue to be intense, with a buttery note coming from that toffeed nose.
 Despite it being an un-peated whisky, I still got hints of sea salt – but maybe I was going crazy with all the intensity bouncing around my mouth.
 I also caught a tiny hint of strawberry in the aftertaste which was quite pleasant.

-Not my favourite of the night, but definitely interesting.
+Not my fav21ourite of the night, but definitely interesting.
 This puppy retails at £54.95.

 Port Dundas 20-year-old:

 The third whisky in the special releases catalogue is definitely special indeed.
 This little beauty is the first single grain whisky and comes from the oldest bottling at this now defunct distillery.
 The company used a coffey still on this, and then matured it in both bourbon and European oak casks, leaving us with a 57.4% finish.